temujin9/mezovy/notes.md

 # Further ideas
+- The conscription orders have been getting slaves, and now the PCs are getting complained to by slave-owners (whups, you didn't know?)
 - If the PCs leak to Ter Krekhan the nature of the relationship between drow, changelings, and hags, he will have an "only really need elf blood" realization
   - This is the final part of the puzzle that he needs: hobgoblins could then farm from any elven population, not just the hags
   - This tips the balance toward hobgoblin victory, as they can finally massively overpopulate from goblin ranks